Get exclusive member benefits & effect social change. Join Today

 Children who have difficulty swallowing when eating may:

 Talk to your doctor about your symptoms and when they began.
-Your doctor will do a physical examination and look at your tonsils to check for abnormalities or swelling.
+Your doctor will do a physical examination and look in your oral cavity to check for abnormalities or swelling.

 More specialized tests may be needed to find the exact cause.

 A barium X-ray is often used to check the inside of the esophagus for abnormalities or blockages.
 During this examination, you will swallow liquid or a pill containing a dye that shows up on an abdominal X-ray.
-The doctor will look at the X-ray image as you swallow the liquid or pill to see how the muscles in your throat function.
+The doctor will look at the X-ray image as you swallow the liquid or pill to see how the esophagus functions.
 This will help identify any weaknesses or abnormalities.

 An endoscopy may be used to check all areas of your esophagus.
 During this examination, the doctor will insert a very thin flexible tube with a camera attachment down into your esophagus.
 This allows the doctor to see the esophagus in detail.

-Another invasive test called a manometry can be used to check the inside of your throat.
+The manometry is another invasive test that can be used to check the inside of your throat.
 More specifically, this test checks the pressure of the muscles in your throat when you swallow.
 The doctor will insert a tube into your esophagus to measure the pressure in your muscles when they contract.

-However, if swallowing problems are persistent, they can result in malnutrition and dehydration, especially in the very young and elderly, and recurrent respiratory infections and aspiration pneumonia.
+However, if swallowing problems are persistent, they can result in malnutrition and dehydration, especially in the very young and in older adults.
+Recurrent respiratory infections and aspiration pneumonia are also likely.
 All of these complications are serious and life-threatening and must be treated definitively.